debloper/xplex/README.md

 # xplex
-## Multistreaming for the people
+## the renaissance will not be televised
+## IT WILL BE STREAMED LIVE!

 `xplex` is:

 - free and open source
-- self-hosted (_YOU_ run/use/own it)
+- containerized & self-hosted
 - performance & resource efficient
 - multi-streaming service

-- in a box (docker container, i.e.)
+> [!NOTE]

-**NOTE:** This `readme` is meant for developers, trying to look under the hood of the technology stack.
-If you're a streamer, looking for certain information about getting `xplex` to work - the website should be where you find it.
-If you can't find what you're looking for in the website, it's a problem - so, please let us know, and we'll fix it.
+> This `readme` is meant for developers, trying to look under the hood of the technology stack.
+If you're a streamer, looking for certain information about getting `xplex` to work - the [website](https://xplex.me) should be where you find it.

 ### Abstract
 We're using [nginx-rtmp-module](https://github.com/arut/nginx-rtmp-module) to build & deploy a custom `NGINX` server instance, which uses multiple `push` directives inside `rtmp::server::application` configuration context, to split the incoming stream into `n-number` of identical streams (without any transcoding) to all the `push` ingests.